jimhigson/oboe.js-dissertation/markdown/2_Introduction.md

 become tightly coupled and the perfect environment is created for contagion whereby the updating of any single unit may only be done as part of the updating of the whole.

-An effective response to this problem would be to integrate into a REST client programs the ability to use a resource whilst being only loosely coupled to the overall *shape* of the message.
+An effective response to this problem would be REST clients which are able to use a resource whilst being only loosely coupled to the overall shape of the message.

 Deliverables
 ------------